appwrite/website/src/partials/cli-push-command.md

-Use the' push' command in the folder containing your `appwrite.json` file to push the changes you made inside your `appwrite.json` file.
+Use the `push` command in the folder containing your `appwrite.json` file to push the changes you made inside your `appwrite.json` file.